SlightlyCircuitous/Custom-Sets-for-Cockatrice/README.md

 Cockatrice will only display one piece of artwork for a card at a time so it doesn't make sense to have a custom set that is only one card with multiple artwork lines.
 If you want a particular piece of art for a card from one of these sets, better to just make your own [custom set](https://github.com/Cockatrice/Cockatrice/wiki/Custom-Cards-&-Sets) with that card and list only the particular art that you want.

-Drops that aren't in Cockatrice cards.xml:
+Drops that aren't in Cockatrice cards.xml currently:
 * Stranger Things
+* Secret Lair x Fortnite
+* Secret Lair x Fortnite: Locations

 # Making Your Own